Infineon/http-client/README.md

 3. Review and make the required changes to the pre-defined configuration files.
  - The configuration files are bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
 See [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md) for details.
  - If the application is using bundle library then the configuration files are in the bundle library.
 For example if the application is using **Wi-Fi core freertos lwip mbedtls bundle library**, the configuration files are in `wifi-core-freertos-lwip-mbedtls/configs` folder.
 Similarly if the application is using **Ethernet Core FreeRTOS lwIP mbedtls library**, the configuration files are in `ethernet-core-freertos-lwip-mbedtls/configs` folder.

-- If the application is using bundle library then the configuration files are in the bundle library.
-For example if the application is using Wi-Fi core freertos lwip mbedtls bundle library, the configuration files are in wifi-core-freertos-lwip-mbedtls/configs folder.
-Similarly if the application is using Ethernet Core FreeRTOS lwIP mbedtls library, the configuration files are in ethernet-core-freertos-lwip-mbedtls/configs folder.

 4. Define the following COMPONENTS in the application's Makefile for the Azure port library.
     ```